rcorvus/R2PY/README.md

 Xbox 360 Joystick/Controller (the Microsoft brand only costs a little more than the knockoff and never has any problems)

 Xbox 360 Wireless Receiver (the Microsoft brand only costs a little more than the knockoff and never has any problems)

+Marcduino system for controlling the lights, holos, and servos in R2's head. (instructions are on curiousmarc.com)

 ## Optional
 ### 2-3-2 Transition